FrankJaco/wwino-chrome-extension/README.md

 ## Wonderful Wino Chrome Extension Configuration

-*Before you can use the extension, you need to provide the IP address of your Home Assistant.*
+*Before you can use the extension, you will need the IP address of your Home Assistant system in which the Wonderful Wino Add-on is installed.*

 **On first launch the settings window will pop up automatically.**